 the truth about rental car insurance coverage

-Adding the extra coverages can be a waste of money if your car insurance policy already provides the coverage you need.
-Take a few minutes to find out if your existing car insurance, your credit card company, your health plan, and/or your renters or homeowners insurance have you covered.
+Adding the extra coverages can be a waste of money if your auto insurance policy already provides the coverage you need.
+Take a few minutes to find out if your existing auto insurance, your credit card company, your health plan, and/or your renters or homeowners insurance have you covered.

 You could save a pretty penny and leave the rental counter knowing you made the right decision.